exercism/website-copy/pages/privacy.md

 ## How we use the information we've collected

 To understand, improve, and develop our Platform and associated services.
-As detailed in our values, we aim to build a **positive and caring community** to help people **learn to program**.
+As detailed in our values, we aim to build a **positive and caring community** to help people **improve their programming skills**.
 In support of these aims, we may use the data we collect to improve the quality of our Users' learning and feedback.
 This may include performing data analysis on anonymised datasets.

 ## Sharing and transferring data

 We do not rent or sell any Personal Information that we collect with third parties.

 If you choose to publish personal information on our Platform (such as, for instance, your name on a public profile page), you will remain responsible and in control of that information.
+You should *NOT* include personal information in your code solutions or feedback comments.